datasapiens/expense-app/README.md

-Simple app that let you track incomes/expense via transactions and assign them one of predefined or custom category.
+Simple app that let you track incomes/expense via transactions and assign them one of predefined or custom categories.
 You can also check charts representing distribution of expenses and balance overview on charts.

 [Built app](https://benesva4.github.io/expense-app/)